KojoK65/Active-Directory/README.md

-# 🛠️ Active Directory PowerShell Automation Lab
+# 🛠️ Active Directory Lab

 This lab demonstrates how PowerShell can be used to automate Active Directory user provisioning tasks.
 It includes the creation of a single user, importing multiple users from a CSV file, and verifying the results within Active Directory Users & Computers (ADUC).